§1031 Tax Deferred Exchanges

 - Tax reporting information is supplied by the institutional sponsor.

-KWM structures 1031 Exchanges to achieve each client’s personal risk, growth, and income goals.
-We can provide a Qualified Intermediary (QI), which plays an instrumental role in a successful 1031 exchange.
-Our third-party due diligence team constantly reviews deals and keeps us updated on market availability.
+KWM helps investors select 1031 Exchange Programs designed to achieve each client’s personal risk, growth, and income goals.
+We can recommend a Qualified Intermediary (QI), which plays an instrumental role in a successful 1031 exchange.

 1031 Exchanges can also be a useful estate planning technique for real estate owners who want to pass on their assets.
 Using our estate planning knowledge, KWM can design a plan to minimize taxes owed on gains in property value.

-For 35 years, our primary concern has been to provide sound financial guidance based on our firm’s three pillars- independence, long-term guidance and unparalleled industry knowledge.
+For 40+ years, our primary concern has been to provide sound financial guidance based on our firm’s three pillars- independence, long-term guidance and industry knowledge.
 We rely on this foundation to guide you through the complicated process of 1031 Tax- deferred exchanges.